 In the end, the pressure brought by the Knights of Columbus and others to end the conflict, and restore peace had an effect, and in 1929 the U.S. government helped broker an agreement between the Mexican government and the Catholic Church, which ended the worst of the persecution.

 The relics of Father.
-José María Robles — and those of five other Knights of Columbus priest martyrs canonized by Pope John Paul II in 2000 — are currently on a nationwide tour throughout the United States.
+José María Robles — and those of five other Knights of Columbus priest martyrs canonized by Pope John Paul II in 2000 — are currently housed in the Sanctuary of the Martyrs of Christ the King in Guadalajara.

-A fascinating behind-the-scenes documentary with historical background, titles For Greater Glory – The True Story of the Cristeros, will be broadcast on several networks to accompany the June 1 premiere of the movie For Greater Glory on June 1.
+A fascinating behind-the-scenes documentary with historical background, titled For Greater Glory – The True Story of the Cristeros, is available on KofC.org.
+Click here to watch.